SheldonCircleCooper/BigBangTheoryScripts/Season 1 Episode 1 Pilot.md

 **Penny**: So, Klingon boggle?

-**Leonard**: Yeah, it’s like regular boggle but, in Klingon.
+**Leonard**: Yeah, it’s like regular boggle, but, in Klingon.
 That’s probably enough about us, tell us about you.

 **Penny**: Um, me, okay, I’m Sagittarius, which probably tells you way more than you need to know.